jovanhorvat/trackado-open-api/README.md

 ### Business unit endpoints

-Each endpoint manipulates or displays information related to the Category, specified by the user.
+Each endpoint manipulates or displays information related to the Business unit, specified by the user.

 * [List business units](business-units/get-business-units.md) : `GET /api/v2/businessunitapi/GetBusinessunits`

+### Organizational unit endpoints

+Each endpoint manipulates or displays information related to the Organizational unit, specified by the user.

+* [List organizational units](organizational-units/get-organizational-units.md) : `GET /api/v2/organizationunitapi/GetOrganizationalUnits`